sydasif/my-pandoc-book/chapters/18-function.md

 If we attempt to access the local variable `b` outside of the function, it results in a `NameError` since `b` is not defined in the global scope.

 Understanding variable scope is crucial for writing modular and maintainable networking scripts in Python.

+As a network engineer diving into Python, these fundamental concepts pave the way for effective network automation.
+Functions, return values, arguments, and variable scope are the building blocks of modular, scalable, and maintainable networking scripts.
+By embracing Python's versatility, network engineers can streamline tasks, enhance efficiency, and adapt to the dynamic nature of networking environments.